VarusHsu/excelorm/readme.md

 [foo.xlsx](foo.xlsx)

-* support multi-sheets by define more structs
+* To support multiple sheets, define more structs that implement `SheetName`.